Sp(2)-invariant expanders and shrinkers in Laplacian flow: Soliton end behaviours

-shows that the behaviour of actual smooth solutions depends dramatically on the sign of $\lambda$, and also that one should not expect solutions to be real analytic around $u=0$: for $\lambda < 0$ the unique solution which remains bounded at $u=0$ is $z \equiv 0$, while for $\lambda > 0$ there are solutions proportional to $z(u) = \exp(-\lambda u^{-1})$.
-For the AC end soliton ODEs~\eqref{eq:irreg_ode}, it transpires that \begin{itemize}[left=0em] \item for $\lambda < 0$ there is a unique smooth solution for each closed cone $(c_1, c_2)$ \item for $\lambda > 0$ there is a 1-parameter family of solutions for each closed cone $(c_1, c_2)$, all with the same power series expansion at $u = 0$; the difference between any two solutions with the same asymptotic cone has order $\exp(-\frac{\lambda}{6}u^{-1}) = \exp(-\frac{\lambda}{6}t^2)$. \end{itemize} Consistent with the discussion from the previous subsection, after fixing a scale, \eg by fixing $\lambda= \pm 1$, there is thus a unique \Sp{2}-invariant AC shrinker end asymptotic to each closed~\Sp{2}-invariant cone, while instead there is a 1-parameter family of AC expander ends sharing the same asymptotic cone.
+for $\lambda < 0$ the unique solution which remains bounded at $u=0$ is $z \equiv 0$, while for $\lambda > 0$ there are solutions proportional to $z(u) = \exp(-\lambda u^{-1})$ (demonstrating also that one should not expect solutions to be real analytic around $u=0$).
+Analogously, for the AC end soliton ODEs~\eqref{eq:irreg_ode} we can prove that \begin{itemize}[left=0em] \item for $\lambda < 0$ there is a unique smooth solution for each closed cone $(c_1, c_2)$ \item for $\lambda > 0$ there is a 1-parameter family of solutions for each closed cone $(c_1, c_2)$, all with the same power series expansion at $u = 0$; the difference between any two solutions with the same asymptotic cone has order a polynomial times $\exp(-\frac{\lambda}{6}u^{-1}) = \exp(-\frac{\lambda}{6}t^2)$. \end{itemize} We intend to present the details of this analysis elsewhere, as it is not crucial to the main results of this paper and it is a nontrivial investment to develop the requisite theory of irregular singular initial value problems for nonlinear ODE systems.
+(Some related theory is developed by Stein--Turner \cite[\S3.6]{stein24}, where it is used as a tool to understand the asymptotic behaviour of~\gtwo-instantons on ALC~\gtwo-holonomy spaces.
+Their method in this special case was inspired by discussions with the current authors about our approach to the theory in a more general context.)
+The same theory can also be applied to prove the existence of other types of non-AC forward complete non-steady ends as described in the next subsection.
+In the present conical end setting the qualitative conclusions are in any case as described in the previous subsection: after fixing a scale, \eg by fixing $\lambda= \pm 1$, there is a unique \Sp{2}-invariant AC shrinker end asymptotic to each closed~\Sp{2}-invariant cone, while instead there is a 1-parameter family of AC expander ends sharing the same asymptotic cone.
 Hence the flow lines of \Sp{2}-invariant AC shrinker ends form a codimension $1$ subset of the 3-dimensional phase space, while \Sp{2}-invariant AC expanders form an open subset of it.